MlondiMchunu/time-tracker/README.md

 ###### Assumptions & trade-offs:
+A. High Level
  - The app will only show time in hours not minutes & seconds after task is logged
  - This compels users to mainly use it for real task scenario time tracking instead of short time tracker/stop watch
+ -

  ###### Improvements:

+ A. High Level:
   - send an alert to user device(email/sms) after a certain hours to remind user of ongoing timer (timer task feature)
   - register users(signup) for log-ins so they can come back and view their data and maintain database data persistence

+B. Low level
+   - Implement Unit testing : Test Driven Development
+   - Analyse efficiency of Data Structures and Algorithms used in the code.
+This would be essential should the app scale.